fshowalter/franksmovielog.com-v1/content/reviews/it-should-happen-to-you-1954.md

 I hated everything else.

 I hated the story.
 Gladys's myopic quest for fame didn't amuse or entertain me.
-An honest story about one person's drive to rise above the crowd can rivet, but this is hypocritical chauvinistic condescension meant to reaffirm a woman's place as married and anonymous, made by a bunch of famous people cautioning the masses against aspiring to the very fame those elite possess.
+An honest story about one person's drive to rise above the crowd can rivet, but this is hypocritical chauvinistic condescension meant to reaffirm a woman's place as married and anonymous, made by a bunch of famous people cautioning the masses against aspiring to the fame those elite possess.

 I hated the characters too.
 Holliday has ample charisma, but not enough to overcome her character's egocentric behavior.
 Peter Lawford plays a rapey ad-man the script proffers as Pete's rival.
 He's good in the role, but the way Holliday's character kinda-sorta condones his aggression further alienated me.
 Even Lemmon's character proves creepy, as we're expected to find his stalking behavior endearing.